Deep Learning in Physical Layer Communications: Deep Learning Based Block-Structured Communications

 \subsubsection{Model-Driven MIMO Detection}

-In MIMO detection, the iterative detectors can be combined with a learning based method, where the iterative process is unfolded to a signal flow graph.
-Only several trainable variables are needed to tune the graph in the supervised learning manner.
-This trainable framework has been combined with the Bayesian optimal estimator in~\cite{MIMO}, where prior mean and variance in each iteration are set as the trainable parameters.
-Since the number of trainable parameters are comparable to that of iterations, it can be easily trained within a shorter period and with less training data comparing to regular DNNs.
-Therefore, this approach can be scaled to large MIMO communications with great potentials to be applied to time-varying channels.
+In MIMO detection, iterative methods, which are based on Bayesian optimal detectors, have shown superior performance with moderate computation complexity.
+However, these detectors often impose assumptions on the channel distribution, which limits the performance under many complicated environments.
+By incorporating learning based approaches, the adaptability of the detectors can be improved since the parameters of the model can be refined according to the specific data.
+In ~\cite{He:ModelSurvey}, the iterative procedures are unfolded to a signal flow graph.
+Only several critical variables are required to tune the graph in the supervised learning manner.
+This trainable framework has been combined with the orthogonal AMP detector, where only two variables are set as the trainable parameters in each iteration.
+Since the number of trainable parameters are comparable to that of iterations, it can be easily trained within a shorter period and with less training data comparing to a regular DNN while improving the performance of the orthogonal AMP detector in Rayleigh and correlated MIMO channels.
+Therefore, this approach can be scaled to massive MIMO communications with great potentials to be applied to time-varying channels.

-Apart from the signal compression and detection, DL has been exploited for various tasks in physical layer communications.
-Comparing with the traditional methods, it has shown better robustness to the channels.
-For instance, DNN has been utilized in the channel decoding and it is more robust to variations of the AWGN channel model \cite{Kim:ICLR:2018}.
-In addition, DL can improve the system when additional contextual information is available.
-For instance, in mmWave systems, DL can be used for beam prediction, where some contextual information, such as the locations of the receiver and the surrounding vehicles in vehicular networks, can be taken into consideration to improve the prediction.
+Apart from the wireless signal compression and detection, DL has been exploited for various tasks in physical layer communications.
+Compared with the traditional methods, it has shown higher robustness to channels.
+For example, DNN has been utilized in the channel decoding and is more robust to variations of the additive white Gaussian noise (AWGN) channel model \cite{Kim:ICLR:2018}.
+In addition, DL can improve the system performance by exploiting the additional contextual information.
+For example, in mmWave systems, DL can be used for beam prediction, where some contextual information, such as the locations of the receiver and the surrounding vehicles in vehicular networks, can be taken into consideration to improve the prediction.
+Moreover, DL has shown its privilege on the molecular signal detection when the channel models are optimized based on training data instead of any prior channel information.

-\section{Deep Learning based End-to-End Communications}
+\section{Deep Learning Based End-to-End Communications}